 Amy's Marsden Marathon

-Amy will be taking part in The Marsden Marathon this September.
-Find out why:
+Amy took part in The Marsden Marathon this September.

 Shortly after getting married in 2014, my husband and I discovered that I couldn’t fall pregnant, so we went for fertility tests.
 I was also having bladder problems, terrible migraines and felt permanently exhausted.
 I couldn’t get through a day without needing to sleep in the afternoon.
 It was an awful time, as I didn’t get any answers as to what was causing my symptoms and I felt increasingly anxious.

 In 2018, we moved house so I signed up to a new GP practice and told them about my symptoms.
 They gave me a CA125 blood test which is used to check the levels of protein in the blood.
 They discovered that the proteins in my blood were over 1,000.
 They should be around 35.

 I was sent straight to a local hospital, where I was referred urgently to The Royal Marsden, in Sutton, where I was finally diagnosed with ovarian cancer.
 When I asked about preserving my fertility at my oncology referral, I was told that it was now a matter of “life and death.”

 When I got the diagnosis my first thought was “at last, I can get some help now.”
 The Royal Marsden is so special.
 I felt listened to.
 I had hope.
 I kept thinking “now things are going to be okay.”
 The team were incredible; every single member of staff has been so supportive and caring.

 I was told I needed major surgery, but the way the consultant explained the operation was so gentle and comforting.
 I felt supported and knew I could ask anything.
 The staff made me feel like a person and not just a patient.
 They provided additional support, such as acupuncture, to help relieve some of the side effects caused by my treatment.

 Three months ago, I finished my treatment.
 I continue to be monitored, because I am not cancer free, but The Royal Marsden saved my life.